benpicco/zephyr/boards/arm/atsame54_xpro/doc/index.rst

 The SAM E54 Xplained Pro evaluation kit has 4 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `SAM D5x/E5x Family Datasheet`_ and the `SAM E54 Xplained Pro Schematic`_.
+For more details please refer to `SAM D5x/E5x Family Datasheet`_ and the `SAM E54 Xplained Pro Schematic`_.

 .. image:: img/ATSAME54-XPRO-pinout.png